 My arrival at May Queen in 109 minutes also meant that I hadn’t eaten or drinking for 45 minutes.
 [ALERT: I include discrete mention of some bodily functions at this point.
 This sentence is the only such sentence in the post.]
 However, I peed a few times between the boat ramp and May Queen, so I’m not overly concerned.
 Still, I’m upset at myself for blowing through the aid station tent (I must admit that I really don’t like the May Queen aid station – it’s just too much aid station) without drinking.

-Steve is prepared with the resupplies I’d requested – a Nathan Elite 1 Pack single-bottle waist belt, one Nathan Quickdraw Plus handheld, and a few gels.
+Steve is prepared with the resupplies I’d requested – a Nathan Elite 1 Pack single-bottle running belt, one Nathan Quickdraw Plus handheld, and a few gels.
 While we’re swamping out supplies, I get worried that I’ve not drank anything in such a long time.
 As Steve doesn’t have extra water on him, I go so far to ask Garett’s crew for some fluid as we were all exiting the aid station together.
 No dice.
 They haven’t any extra on them either.

 The worries quickly fade as I head up a short paved section toward the Colorado Trail.
 Luis enters the trail just ahead of me and I follow him.
 The CT section is “flat,” but winding with some mildly technical footing.
 I’m enjoying it as the sky lightens and take Luis up on his offer to let me go around him.
 In retrospect, I probably pushed these two miles a bit too hard.